ccl0utier/TA-auditbeat/README.md

 This add-on was loosely based on the original [Add-on](https://splunkbase.splunk.com/app/4436/) built by [Daniel Wilson](https://splunkbase.splunk.com/apps/#/author/daniel333).
 I've reworked the sourcetypes and Common Information Model mappings to extend them significantly.

+Comments & suggestions for improvement are more than welcome!

  “Auditbeat” and "Beats" are trademarks of Elastic and they are in no way affiliated with this work.
 Any rights, title and interest in these trademarks remains solely with them.

 > Author: Christian Cloutier <ccloutier@splunk.com>